hretheum/hretheum.com/docs/aui/CAMPAIGN_CREATION_ARCHITECTURE.md

 - ✅ Sorting by any column
 - ✅ Pagination (20 items per page)
 - ✅ Search by brand slug
-- ❌ Row actions: Preview, Toggle Visibility (currently has Edit)
+- ✅ Row actions: Preview, Toggle Visibility
-- ❌ No bulk actions (currently has bulk delete)
+- ✅ No bulk actions
-- ❌ No edit button (currently has edit callback)
+- ✅ No edit button

 **Guardrails:**
 - Client-side filtering for < 100 items